JorgenBrattang/Color-racing/README.md

 [Back to top](#table-of-content)

 # Development
-The development of this website started with getting a feel for how that could manage to get colors to race each other, and the logical thing was gravity simulated with a progressbar that goes for 10% to 100%.
-And for the user to be able to choose which color to race with, and how many tries to try to get it the highest score possible.
+To develop this website, the developer had to think of a way colors moved and the easy answer is with gravity which could be simulated with a progressbar that goes for 10% to 100%.
+The user should be able to choose the number of rounds that should be played, to set the chances of getting a greater highscore.
+Choose their color for each round and watch it slowly make it towards the finishline.
+Where the colors would line up and from first to last.
+And give the user a score for each round.
+And finally a high score and latest score.

 [Back to top](#table-of-content)

 ## Strategy
-To achieve this the developer have to first learn how to do a progressbar and how to control it's movements with control, once that is achieved the developer need a way to randomize the movement of the progress bar and how to get so there is always one winner and no one with the same number.
+To achieve this the developer have to first learn how to make a progressbar and how to control it's movements with control, once that is achieved the developer need a way to randomize the movement of the progress bar and how to get so there is always one winner and no one with the same number.

 After that it's straight forward on just placing buttons and get them to control first, how many rounds there is to be played.
 After that which color to be raced and a loading phase where you have to wait until the race is over.
 And then start the whole thing over until the chosen number of rounds is achieved so we can get a latest score and possible a high score if that was achieved.